NanoGraf31415926535/Algorithms-with-Python/Geometry_Algorithms/info.md

-**Geometric Algorithms**.
+# Geometric Algorithms

 These algorithms deal with geometric objects such as points, lines, polygons, and higher-dimensional shapes.
 They are crucial in various fields, including computer graphics, robotics, geographic information systems (GIS), computer-aided design (CAD), and computational geometry.

 **Fundamental Geometric Objects and Operations:**